sysmedicine/phd2020/LabPrep/README.md

 9. Install MinPath by following [this link](https://omics.informatics.indiana.edu/MinPath/)

 10. [Install SHORTBRED](https://huttenhower.sph.harvard.edu/shortbred).
 Don't forget to get the license for USEARCH.
 Blast, Muscle, CD-HIT and Biopython requirement has already been installed in the previous step.

+## Conda Environment

+For all options, some packages are installed under conda environment.
+By default, the name of the environment is "phd2020".
+To activate the environment, type:
+> conda activate phd2020

+Until you see something like this in your terminal:
+> **(phd2020)** sysmedicine@sysmedicine-vm $

 ## Problems During Installation